The Sprawl

 The Sprawl is an independent online news outlet based in Calgary, Alberta, Canada.
 It was launched in 2017 by journalist Jeremy Klaszus as a temporary pop-up outlet covering the 2017 Calgary municipal election, but has since expanded to regularly cover Calgary news and politics.

 Sprawlcast, a collaboration between The Sprawl and University of Calgary student radio station CJSW 90.9 FM, is broadcast as both a podcast and radio show, with new episodes uploaded once or twice a month.

 The Sprawl is a founding member of Press Forward, a Canadian association of independent media publications.
-It's also a parter publisher in the Indiegraf news startup network.
+It's also a partner publisher in the Indiegraf news startup network.